The Road to Recovery

 Goulden wanted to know how selective logging would affect net carbon exchange.
 Selective logging is a low-impact activity that involves cutting only two to four trees per acre (five to ten trees per hectare) of forest.
 It is meant to minimize disturbance of the forest ecosystem.
 “Selective logging creates a mosaic in the forest with patches of trees interspersed with small gaps from logging,” said Goulden.

 Goulden measured carbon dioxide exchange and evaporation in Tapajos National Forest, Brazil, using 200-foot (61-meter), NASA-constructed observation towers that rise high above the forest canopy.
 In addition to being part of LBA, the towers contribute data to FLUXNET, a global network of research sites that measure regional carbon, energy, and water vapor exchange between terrestrial vegetation and the atmosphere.
-FLUXNET is managed by the Oak Ridge National Laboratory (ORNL) Distributed Active Archive Center (DAAC).
-According to Robert Cook, a scientist at the ORNL DAAC, there are currently 215 towers worldwide, some in the Amazon.
+FLUXNET is managed by NASA's Oak Ridge National Laboratory (ORNL) Distributed Active Archive Center (DAAC).
+According to Robert Cook, a scientist at ORNL DAAC, there are currently 215 towers worldwide, some in the Amazon.
 “Data from these LBA towers will be added to data from other networks of towers around the world.
 The FLUXNET collection aids research on the global carbon cycle and also contributes to validating Moderate Resolution Imaging Spectroradiometer (MODIS) photosynthesis products,” said Cook.The observation tower that Goulden used in his research has several instruments that measure wind direction and carbon dioxide levels in gusts of air.
 On a sunny day when photosynthesis conditions in the forest are optimal, updrafts of air contain less carbon dioxide than downdrafts.
 That difference in carbon dioxide indicates how much carbon is taken up by the forest during photosynthesis.

 Goulden observed carbon dioxide exchange in a 1.5-square-mile (4-square-kilometer) plot of healthy forest near Santarem, Brazil, starting in July 2000.
 In September 2001, logging contractors selectively logged 1,700 acres (700 hectares) of the forest.
 Goulden compared carbon dioxide exchange after the logging to prior levels.
 He expected that logging would reduce photosynthesis in the forest because many of the leaves were removed.
 He also expected to see more carbon lost to the atmosphere, since logging creates dead material that is transported to the atmosphere.